kyma-project/registry-proxy/docs/user/resources/01-20-registry-proxy-cr.md

 # Registry Proxy

-The `registryproxies.operator.kyma-project.io` CustomResourceDefinition (CRD) describes the data and the format used to manage **Registry Proxies** within Kyma.
+The `registryproxies.operator.kyma-project.io` CustomResourceDefinition (CRD) describes the kind and the format of data that is used to manage **Registry Proxies** within Kyma.
 It facilitates the configuration and management of the Registry Proxy service, which acts as a proxy between the Kyma cluster and external container registries.
 To get the up-to-date CRD and show the output in the YAML format, run this command:

 ```bash
 kubectl get registryproxies.operator.kyma-project.io -A -o yaml